51 results found

 Eldridge MJG, Shenoy AR, 2015, Antimicrobial inflammasomes: unified signalling against diverse bacterial pathogens, CURRENT OPINION IN MICROBIOLOGY, Vol: 23, Pages: 32-41, ISSN: 1369-5274

-Matsuzawa T, Kim B-H, Shenoy AR, et al., 2012, IFN-γ elicits macrophage autophagy via the p38 MAPK signaling pathway., J Immunol, Vol: 189, Pages: 813-818
+Matsuzawa T, Kim B-H, Shenoy AR, et al., 2012, IFN-gamma Elicits Macrophage Autophagy via the p38 MAPK Signaling Pathway, JOURNAL OF IMMUNOLOGY, Vol: 189, Pages: 813-818, ISSN: 0022-1767

 Shenoy AR, Wellington DA, Kumar P, et al., 2012, GBP5 Promotes NLRP3 Inflammasome Assembly and Immunity in Mammals, SCIENCE, Vol: 336, Pages: 481-485, ISSN: 0036-8075

-Kim B-H, Shenoy AR, Kumar P, et al., 2011, A family of IFN-γ-inducible 65-kD GTPases protects against bacterial infection., Science, Vol: 332, Pages: 717-721
+Kim B-H, Shenoy AR, Kumar P, et al., 2011, A Family of IFN-gamma-Inducible 65-kD GTPases Protects Against Bacterial Infection, SCIENCE, Vol: 332, Pages: 717-721, ISSN: 0036-8075

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.